Real Milk vs Non-Dairy Milk: What's the DifferenceRead more

 If you are looking for the same nutrients as whole milk, but want to cut calories and fat, fat free (also known as skim) milk is a good choice.
 In fact, because it has less fat, there are just 80 calories in fat free milk in each 8-ounce glass.
 There is a misperception that skim milk contains water to reduce the fat content — but that is not the case.
 The nine essential nutrients, including 8 grams of high-quality protein, remain intact.

 Strict farming practices, defined by the United States Department of Agriculture, set the standards for organic dairy farms to produce organic milk.
 From what cows eat to how farmers care for their cows governs the production of organic milk.

 All cows, whether they live on an organic or conventional dairy farm, receive the best care by dairy farmers.
 Animal care is one of the most important aspects of dairy farmers’ jobs, because it leads to high-quality, wholesome milk.

 All varieties of milk – regular or organic, flavored or white – are safe and wholesome.
 Strict standards and government regulations established over the past century in the United States ensure that all milk you buy at the store is safe for you and your family to drink.

 Lactose-free milk is real cow’s milk — just like the other types of milk — but with one difference.
 The natural sugar in milk, called lactose, has been broken down.
 This makes it great option for people who are lactose intolerant.
-It still contains the same essential nutrients, including calcium, protein, vitamin D and potassium, as the other types of milk.
+It still contains the same essential nutrients, including calcium, protein and vitamin D, as the other types of milk.

 Chocolate milk, or other flavored milk, is also a tasty protein food for kids.
 Flavored milk counts as a serving of dairy and provides the same 9 essential nutrients in each serving.